WillLuong97/Tree-DataStructure-Concepts/README.md

 ## Definition:

-- The difference between height of left and right node is not more than k(mostly 1)
+- A balanced binary tree, also referred to as a height-balanced binary tree, is defined as a binary tree in which the height of the left and right subtree of any nodes differ by not more than 1

 Example:

 ![Balanced Tree](/balanced_tree.jpg)

+- Conditions of a balanced binary tree:

+1. The difference between the left and right subtree for any nodes is not more than 1
+2. The left subtree is balanced
+3. The right subtree is balanced